oracle/graal/docs/getting-started/graalvm-enterprise/oci/installation-compute-instance-with-OL.md

 ### Install Native Image

-[Native Image](../../../reference-manual/native-image/README.md) is a technology to turn your Java application into a standalone native executable and has to be installed to GraalVM Enterprise core installation.
+[Native Image](../../../reference-manual/native-image/README.md) is a technology to turn your Java application into a standalone native executable and has to be installed to GraalVM Enterprise JDK installation.

 1. Search for Native Image PRMs available for your installation: